SravanRajupalem/FootballPredictions/README.rst

         # Premier League (England) Seasons (England: 9 | Italy: 11 | Spain: 12 | France: 13 | Germany: 20)
         team_season_url_england = fbref_team_url_history(history_england)

-An extensive function is created to scrape all players profile information as well as the FBRef ID.
-Finally, all of the data is exported to dataframe called player_data_df_england.csv.
+An extensive function is created to scrape all players' profile information as well as the FBRef ID.
+Finally, all of the data is exported to dataframe called **player_data_df_england.csv**.

 **Important note**

     Refer to the **15a.Profile Data Dataframe England.ipynb** to review the last function.
 It is not included here since it is very extensive.
-    Additionaly, the concatenating of the 5 dataframes is performed in book **17.
+    Additionally, the concatenating of the 5 dataframes is performed in book **17.
 Consolidate Profile Data Dataframe.ipynb**

 .. code:: python